 Binding a demon in solitaire play works as normal.
 Appeasing a demon discards it.
 Treasure-Scrying cards allow you to rescue diamonds from the discard pile.

 Do not reshuffle the discard pile in the solitaire game.
-The game ends at the end of your discard phase after the last card has been drawn from the draw pile.
+The game ends at the beginning of your discard phase after the last card has been drawn from the draw pile.

-You win by the solitaire game by collecting at least 20 points of treasure.
+You win the solitaire game by collecting at least 20 points of treasure.